hharryyf/codeforcepractice/README.md

 similarly to n+2 with cap 1 cost b[i].
 Finally connects n+1 to super sink with cap p cost 0 and n+2 to super sink with cap s cost 0.
 Run MCMF and extracting all the full capacity edges in the flow network. https://codeforces.com/contest/730/problem/I

+156. Chemistry Experiment (diff=2500, fenwick tree and binary search for final answer) We use binary search on final answer to solve this problem.
+We can ask the following question, is it possible for the maximum height to be less than h.
+Then we observe that only the tubs with height <= h can contribute to the final answer.
+Suppose that there are cnt tubes with height <= h and the total amount of mercury in them is vol, then we only need to check whether h * cnt >= v + vol.
+We might run into precision issue since v can be up to 1e15.
+We just iterate 80 times to get the answer.
+The overall complexity would be O(nlognlogv).  https://codeforces.com/contest/431/problem/E